-Microsoft Dynamics 365 online is Microsoft cloud platform.
+Microsoft Dynamics 365 online is a Microsoft cloud platform.
 This means that your data is sitting in Microsoft database servers outside of your organisation.
 That might cause you to be alarmed but don’t worry because the data is encrypted (think of this as a way of scrambling the data so that it becomes totally unreadable to anyone or anything who doesn’t have the right code to unlock and see the data) This means that as you add a record to your CRM database in the cloud the data is security protected on its way to and once inside the Microsoft SQL Server Database.
 This happens automatically and you don’t need to do anything to enable it.
-For those organisations who want to self-manage the encryption it is possible to change the default encryption key in Microsoft Dynamics 365 to one of your own.
-Although this is a very powerful feature and if not managed correctly has the power to lock your data permanently if not done right so only consider this is if you have good reason and you know what you are doing.
+For those organisations who want to self-manage the encryption, it is possible to change the default encryption key in Microsoft Dynamics 365 to one of your own.
+Although this is a very powerful feature and if not managed correctly has the power to lock your data permanently if not done right so only consider this is if you have a good reason and you know what you are doing.

 protect data, but protecting the data is only one part of the GDPR scope.
 When preparing for GDPR Microsoft have recommended the following four steps as a guide.

 1. Discover—Identify what personal data you have and where it resides.

 2. Manage—Determine how personal data is used and accessed.